hamsternz/second_order_sigma_delta_DAC/README.md

 ![second order spectrum](second.png)

+Note: These are old images - the spectrums are subtantially better when the DACs are updating at a slower rate (e.g. 25MHz).

 Code for the DAC modules is in VHDL and Verilog

 The lower two switches control which DAC is active, the next two control the rate they clock at (full, 1/2, 1/4 or 1/8th of the clock rate).